wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Ken:** Oooooh 'eck they're starting to look quite tough!

-**Gertrude:** What time does the footie kick off?
+**Jackie:** What time does the footie kick off?

-**Amelia:** BURP!!!!
+**Gertrude:** BURP!!!!

 **Florence:** So, you think you can outwit The Dames with your silly little Wasbinator do you?

 **Beatrice:** You cannot defeat the mighty Dame species, we are invincible.

-**Gertrude:** But we need to know how you created such a large power surge.
+**Jackie:** But we need to know how you created such a large power surge.
 We will steal this technology and become even more invincible.

 **Ken:** strictly speaking, I don't think you can become MORE invincible.
 You see it's from the Latin, invincibilis which means... _he is interrupted_